A Brief History of Silwan

 Occupation authorities consider the district of Wadi Hilweh from the remains of the“City of David”.
 They also regard the Abbasiyah district, the Bustan district, and Rababah Valley as background gardens to the “City of David”.

 In the south-eastern part of Silwan, and specifically Ras al-Amud region, which has a strategic location, settlers have built a settlement to control the old Jerusalem-Jericho Street as well as roads that lead into Silwan.
 In addition, the Israeli authorities have issued orders to demolish dozens of homes in various parts of the town.

 The district of Wadi Hilweh is the main northern entrance to the town of Silwan, it is adjacent to the wall of Jerusalem and Al Aqsa Mosque as well as to the Mughrabi Gate.

-One reason Wadi Hilweh was targeted by the Israelis is because of its historical importance, another reason is the claims that settlement assciations and archaeologists had on finding an alleged temple in that region.
+One reason Wadi Hilweh was targeted by the Israelis is because of its historical importance, another reason is the claims by settler associations and Israeli archaeologists on finding an alleged temple in that region.

 The Umayyad Palaces Zone